HackYourFuture/HTML-CSS/Week1/README.md

 ### Crash course

 CSS is just as important as HTML.
+It is an acronym for **Cascading Style Sheets**.
+It is a language created to change the appearance of content.
+By referring to the HTML tags you can `style` it in various ways: change the font size, increase the height or attach a background image to it.

-Go through the following video to get a firm foundation:
+Go through the following video to get a firmer foundation:

 -   [CSS Crash Course](https://www.youtube.com/watch?v=yfoY53QXEnI)